 - 82.1% of respondents say they can recognize AI-generated content at least occasionally.
 (SearchEngineLand)

-- 75% of marketers use AI tools to reduce the time spent on manual tasks like optimization of meta descriptions.
+- 75% of marketers use AI tools to reduce the time spent on manual tasks, such as optimizing meta descriptions.
 (HubSpot)

 - 66% of consumers say traditional search has five years before AI takes the lead.
 (SearchEngineLand)

 - Companies that use AI in their content process publish about 42% more each month.
-On average, they release 17 new articles monthly, compared to 12 among those that still create content manually.
+On average, they post 17 new articles per month, compared to 12 for those who still create content manually.
 (Ahrefs)

 - In January 2025, 91.3% of AIO-triggering queries were informational.
 By October, that share fell to 57.1%, as commercial and transactional visibility expanded.
 Navigational queries rose sharply from 0.74% to 10.33% over the same period.
 (Semrush)